ejaz629/Prober-M1/README.md

 # PROBER-M1: An Algorithm for Vulnerability Fixes and Relevant Data Identification

 ## Overview
+Prober is a novel method for progressively and iteratively parsing GitHub pages, including relevant references on each GitHub issue and PR link, to extract the most relevant information regarding a given CVE identifier.
 Prober is an AI-powered tool designed to identify and extract vulnerability-fixing commits in open-source projects.
 Detecting patch or fix commits is crucial, as it provides users with essential information on whether a security issue has been addressed.

 In addition to identifying fix commits, Prober also provides: